AdamWalters1/Mini-projects-portfolio/classes-3-AdamWalters1/README.md

 - balance ( double )
 - interest rate ( double, Store interest rate as a decimal number.)

-Add appropriate member functions to manipulate an object.
-Use a static member in the class to automatically assign account numbers.
-Declare an array of 10 components of type bankAccount to process up to 10 customers and write a program to illustrate how to use your class.

-I will walk you through this.

 ## Expected Output